Youngstown State University: Student life

+YSU owns and operates five on-campus residence halls: Cafaro House, Kilcawley House, Lyden House, Weller House, and Wick House.
+Numerous privately owned student apartment complexes are located close to YSU's campus.

 Athletics

-Youngstown State has a number of men's and women's sports teams, including baseball, basketball, cross country, football, golf, swimming, diving, tennis, track and field, volleyball, softball, soccer, lacrosse, and bowling.

-Football

-The Youngstown State Penguins Football team represents Youngstown State University in college football.
-Youngstown State currently plays as a member of the NCAA at the NCAA Division I Football Championship Subdivision (formerly known as Division I-AA) and are a member of the Missouri Valley Football Conference (MVFC).
-The Penguins have played their home games in Stambaugh Stadium, more commonly called "The Ice Castle," since 1982.

-YSU football has been one of the leading programs in NCAA Division I Football Championship Subdivision, winning four national championships under former head coach Jim Tressel (currently YSU president), which is third behind North Dakota State's seven titles and Georgia Southern's six.
-Overall, YSU has made 11 playoff appearances since Division I FCS was formed in 1978.

-Basketball

-The Youngstown State Penguins Women's Basketball and Youngstown State Penguins Men's Basketball teams represent Youngstown State University in Youngstown, Ohio.
-The teams currently competes in the Horizon League, of which it they have been members since 2001.
-The women's team has appeared in the NCAA Division I Tournament three times.
-The men's team has appeared in the NCAA Division II Tournament nine times and the NAIA tournament four times.

-Facilities

 The Youngstown State Penguins is the name given to the athletic teams of YSU.
 The university is a member of the National Collegiate Athletic Association's (NCAA) Division I, and the Penguins compete in football as members of the Missouri Valley Football Conference.
 Most other sports compete as members of the Horizon League.

-Stambaugh Stadium

-The Arnold D. Stambaugh Stadium is an on-campus, multi-purpose stadium.
-Built in 1982, the stadium is primarily used as a home for the Youngstown State Penguins football team.
-Between 1996 and 2013, the stadium also was home to the YSU Women's soccer team.
-At present, the total capacity of the stadium is 20,630 people.
-The structure also houses the university's ROTC branch, as well as the DeBartolo Stadium Club, which overlooks the city of Youngstown and is available for events.
+Sports teams include baseball, basketball, cross country, football, golf, swimming, diving, tennis, track and field, volleyball, softball, soccer, lacrosse, and bowling.

+The Youngstown State Penguins football team plays as a member of the NCAA Division I Football Championship Subdivision.
+The Penguins have played their home games in Stambaugh Stadium since 1982.
+YSU football has been one of the leading programs in NCAA Division I Football Championship Subdivision, winning four national championships under former head coach Jim Tressel, which is third behind North Dakota State's seven titles and Georgia Southern's six.
+Overall, YSU has made 13 playoff appearances since Division I FCS was formed in 1978.

+The Youngstown State Penguins women's basketball and Youngstown State Penguins men's basketball teams compete at Beeghly Center, a 6,300-seat, multi-purpose arena built in 1972.
+The women's team has appeared in the NCAA Division I Tournament three times.
+The men's team has appeared in the NCAA Division II Tournament nine times and the NAIA tournament four times.